 - Almost every one of our 150 tutors is a practising lawyer, and all are dedicated, enthusiastic, committed and keen to share their experience with the next generation of lawyers.

 You will take 5 core and 3 optional courses.
 This allows you to select courses which suit your areas of interest or meet the requirements of your future employers in the legal profession.
-Our courses are delivered through a combination of on-line resources, e-modules, lectures and by small group tutorials (12 or less).
+Courses are delivered through a combination of on-line resources, e-modules, lectures and by small group tutorials (12 or less).
 Our team of 150 highly experienced, enthusiastic and committed tutors, almost all of whom are practising solicitors or advocates, are all focused on ensuring that you meet the requirement of a “Day 1 ready trainee” by the end of each course.

 - Criminal litigation (incorporating advocacy, evidence and procedure and negotiation)